hashicorp/consul/website/content/README.md

 # Consul Documentation | Information Architecture and Content Strategy

-This sub-directory contains the written content that appears in [the Consul documentation on developer.hashicorp.com](https://developer.hashicorp.com/consul).
-This README describes the structure and design principles for this documentation set.
+The `website/content` directory in the `hashicorp/consul` repository contains [the Consul documentation on developer.hashicorp.com](https://developer.hashicorp.com/consul).
+This `README` describes the directory structure and design principles for this documentation set.

 ## Content overview